 5. Watch the Sunrise and Sunset Over the Water

 Nothing beats watching the sun fade into the ocean.
-The sky transforming from soft blue, pink, and lavender to blazing bright orange, red, and violet.
+The sky transforms from soft blue, pink, and lavender to blazing bright orange, red, and violet.
 I could watch the sunset every single day and never get bored.

 With over 500 miles of beach, there are countless places to watch the sun both rise and set on the water.
 The beaches along the Atlantic Ocean and Cape Cod Bay in Orleans, Eastham, Wellfleet, Truro, and Provincetown are great places to do just this.